Find flights

 Wi-Fi and entertainment

-Thai Lion Air does not offer any Wi-Fi service or entertainment of any kind on any of its aircraft.
+Thai Lion Air doesn’t offer Wi-Fi service or entertainment of any kind on any of its current fleet.
 That’s the bad news.

 The good news?
-Most Thai Lion Air flights are short, with domestic flights in Thailand almost all clocking in at under two hours.
-Even the airline’s longer international flights are 4-5 hours in length, which means the lack of entertainment isn’t dire.
+Most Thai Lion Air flights are relatively short, with domestic flights in Thailand typically under two hours.
+Even the airline’s longer international flights are generally 4-5 hours in length, which means the lack of entertainment isn’t dire.

 If I’m going to be flying Thai Lion Air, I’ll usually cache any streaming movies or shows I want to watch on my device.
 Or, if I plan to work, I’ll load documents within my browser so that I can write and edit without needing an internet connection.